trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

    any other node within the same cluster.
 It is possible to create unique certificates for every node using the fully-qualified hostname of each host, create a keystore that contains all the public keys for all of the hosts, and specify it for the client (see step #8 below).
-In most cases it will be simpler to use a wildcard in the certificate as shown below.
+In most cases it is simpler to use a wildcard in the certificate as shown below.

     .. code-block:: none